 Start grooming your pet at a young age to get her accustomed to the ritual.
 Grooming is a great way to bond with your kitty while also keeping her healthy and comfortable.
 Grooming your feline is simple.
 It just requires patience, affection, and the right tools.

-Your long haired needs to spend more time untangling mats and distributing coat oils.
+Your long-haired friend needs to spend more time untangling mats and distributing coat oils.
 This does not leave him much time for fun activities like hunting mice and insects or lying on your lap.

 Grooming also allows you to keep an eye out for other health problems.
 You are more likely to notice a cut or sensitive area if you handle your cat daily.

-Brush your short haired once a week to keep her coat shiny and your furniture free from fine hair.
+Brush your short-haired cat once a week to keep her coat shiny and your furniture free from fine hair.

 Using The Best Cat Brush To Groom Your Kitty